briancartercst/minion/README.md

 - Implement full set of CRUD operations for user table
 - Improve controller lifecycle attached to view lifecycle
 - Use hierarchical, controller-owned model, angular-style
+- Config object to specify parameters such as:
+	- Base path for loading templates
+	- showLoading / hideLoading functions